-Once I started using them, I found that my focus, productivity, and momentum greatly increased.
-I was able to knock out my to-do lists, complete important tasks, and finally feel like I was getting ahead!
+Once I started using them, I found that my focus, productivity, and the momentum greatly increased.
+I was able to knock out my to-do lists, complete important tasks, and finally, feel like I was getting ahead!

 I felt relieved, proud, and confident, and saw that no matter what came my way, I really could accomplish all I know in my heart I’m here to do!